 Women’s mental health—a relatively new, but rapidly evolving domain of psychiatry—received a tremendous boost with the creation of the Kristine M. Trustey Endowed Chair in Psychiatry at McLean.
-Philanthropist and mental health advocate Kristine Trustey established the chair in recognition of the hospital’s Center of Excellence in Women’s Mental Health.
-Shelly F. Greenfield, MD, MPH, who is currently chief of the center and the hospital’s chief academic officer, will serve as the inaugural incumbent.
+Philanthropist and mental health advocate Kristine Trustey established the chair in recognition of the hospital’s Division of Women’s Mental Health.
+Shelly F. Greenfield, MD, MPH, who is currently chief of the division and the hospital’s chief academic officer, will serve as the inaugural incumbent.

 The gift was celebrated at a dedication dinner on April 13 at the Belmont Country Club.
 McLean President and Psychiatrist in Chief Scott L. Rauch, MD, spoke of the enduring nature of the chair, which will support McLean’s leadership in women’s mental health in perpetuity.

 “Kris’s generosity and involvement have created an accelerating force and a whole new magnitude of impact around the mental health needs of girls and women,” said Rauch.
 “Endowing this chair has given McLean the privilege of elevating the mental health needs of girls and women in a deliberate way—and the resources to build the momentum that will be required to address them.”

 Trustey shared some of her family’s experience with mental illness and spoke glowingly of the transformative care her late son, AJ, had received at McLean.
 As she became more open about her family’s connection to McLean, she realized how much stigma prevents people from talking about mental health issues.
 She was determined to change that and, in 2014 after AJ’s death at age 22 from epilepsy, the Trustey family invited contributions in his memory to support research into mood disorders.